Transportation

 - Plant trees that will shade roads and parking lots.

 - Your RV!
-Believe it or not, you can go solar! – http://www.greenmatters.com/living/2017/08/31/ZHQvPu/solar-rv.
-However, our group decide that still problematic: Still cars needing steel and glass, vulnerable to road damage, vandalism.
+Believe it or not, you can go solar – http://www.greenmatters.com/living/2017/08/31/ZHQvPu/solar-rv.
+However, our Facebook group discussed and decided that this is still problematic: Cars still need steel and glass, are vulnerable to road damage, and can be vandalized.
 (Hugh, Tom and Roger.)

 - Rental cars – Ask for green, fuel efficient cars every time verbally (not just in the form).
 Car rental people will be shocked, and repeated requests may actually generate results.
 Specifically use the words green, hybrid, or EV.